Jakobimatrix/efficient_cpp/basics/std.md

 - [video tutorial](https://www.youtube-nocookie.com/embed/uwv1uvi1OTU?rel=0) *~5 min.*

 ### reserve
-`std::vector` allocates memory on the heap if necessarry like so: 2->4->8->16->...
+`std::vector` allocates memory on the heap if necessary like so: 2->4->8->16->...
-**Reduce the amount of heap allocations by calculateing how many elements you are going to put in into the vector.
-If you dont know exactly how many elements to expect, estimate upwards.
+**Reduce the amount of heap allocations by calculating how many elements you are going to put in into the vector.
+If you don't know exactly how many elements to expect, estimate upwards.
 If you actually know the amount of data at compile time, use an `std::array`.**

 ###  shrink_to_fit
 If you have large amounts of data and you are not using reserve you might end up in the worst case with 2<sup>n</sup>+1 elements wasting space of 2<sup>n</sup>-1 * `size_of(yourData)`.